-Building on the storming success of Les Ch'tis a Ibiza and Les Ch'tis Font du Ski, W9's hit format took the crazy gang from France's Nord-Pasde-Calais region on its third adventure in late 2012 - this time off to the famous Greek party island, Mykonos Each of the Ch'tis has their specialist party-related skill Among them are DJs, bartenders, dancers and waiters, all looking for good times in exotic party capitals of the world
+Building on the storming success of Les Ch'tis à Ibiza and Les Ch'tis Font du Ski, Wg's hit format took the crazy gang from France's Nord-Passed de-Calais region on its third adventure in late 2012 - this time off to the famous Greek party island, Mykonos.
+Each of the Ch'tis has their specialist party-related skill.
+Among them are DJs, bartenders, dancers and waiters, all looking for good times in exotic party capitals of the world!

-The first two seasons of Les Chrishad already helped Mos digital sister channel W9 further establish its leading position in the DTT market, with an average audience share of 4 2 per cent among housewives under 50 as 2012 came to a close for Les Chris' third season, four new people joined the gang, providing more laughter intingue and unforgettable situations for viewers to enjoy The show achieved record ratings, attracting up to a million viewers in access prime time on DTT, and becoming the programme most watched by 15 to 24-year-olds, with an average audience share of 22 per cent
+the 200 manage.
+With an average and a coming the programme most watered by 15 to 24-year-olds, with an average audience share of 22 per cent.

+We consult that seeson, four new perpendicular of the gard, providing more lavel to viewers to enjoy.
+The show addressed record retings, attracting top to a million viewers in access prime linegon DNT, and becoming the programme most watered by 15 to 24-year-olds, with an everage audience share of 22 per cent.

-W9 recently introduced a similar format, airing its first season in late 2012.
-Les Marseillais à Miami takes another group of party professionals to unfamiliar territory and unleashes them - this time from the South of France to the party capital of America's East Coast.
-It's proving to be similarly popular, with the Marseillais as hot-blooded, talkative and stylish as the Miami set.
-What Miami will make of them is anyone's guess, but they're a hit with W9 viewers, attracting 16.4 per cent of the 15 to 24 year-old audience.
+We recently introduced a similar format, aming its first season in late 2012.
+Les warrecently introduced a similar toldrat, airing its first season in late 2012.
+Les Marseillais à Miàmi takes another group of party professionals to unfamiliar iteritory and unleashes their attack to the front the South of France to the party capital of America's East Coast It's proving to be similarly popular, with the Marseillais as hot-blooded, talkative and stylish as the Miami set What Miami will make of their is anyone's guess, but they re a hit with W9 viewers, attracting 16 4 per centitel the 15 to 24 year-old audience.